Jim3Things/CloudChamber/docs/OperationalEnvironmentForWindows.md

 which should fetch the sources, build both etcd.exe and etcdctl.exe and finally copy then to the %GOPATH%\\bin directory.
-They can be left in place and run from the %GOPATH%\\bin directory or placed somewhere else as required.
+They can be left in place and run from the %GOPATH%\\bin.

 ## Running Etcd

-To run a local etcd instance, from a Windows Command line using the CloudChamber git repository, run the github.com\\Jim3Things\\CloudChamber\\scripts\\startetcd.cmd command script.
+There are several methods of running etcd but for the purposes of CloudChamber, the assumption is that the

+  - %GOPATH%\\src\\github.com\\Jim3Things\\CloudChamber\\Scripts\\startetcd.cmd

+command script is being used.
+This script will attempt to locate a copy of the etcd binary to use and will search the following locations in the given order and will use the first copy it finds.

+1. In a directory pointer to with the ETCDBINPATH

+2. In the %GOPATH%\\bin directory

+3. In a directory included in the system %PATH% environment variable.

 This will start an instance of etcd on the local machine using the default network ports and place the data store in the etcd directory on the SystemDrive (typically c:\\etcd).
 The instance will start in a new window which will contain various log messages from the etcd instance as it runs.

 If this is not the first time etcd has been started, the new instance will re-start using the same data store as the previous instance and all